 - Disinfect.
 After the area has dried out, including wood beams, insulation, drywall, etc., use a good disinfectant to get rid of any bacteria that might have come up through sewers, toilets, etc. Disinfect all areas affected by the flood waters including walls and wood and non-upholstered furniture that sat in flood water.

 - Prevent mold growth.
 After you’ve disinfected and let the area thoroughly dry out, apply Concrobium throughout the affected area according to directions.
 I can’t say enough good things about this product; it is non-toxic, made with distilled water and inorganic salts.
 You can use it on furniture, walls, floors, basically anything that is susceptible to mold growth.
 Once a thin layer of Concrobium Mold Control is applied, let it dry overnight.
 As Concrobium dries, it forms a thin layer over any mold that may be growing and actually crushes the roots of the spores.
 Wherever it’s sprayed will prevent any mold from growing, providing continued resistance.
 If you’re spraying an entire room, you might want to consider renting a mister from a hardware store such as Home Depot.
 It’s easy to use and very fast.

 - Dispose of damaged items responsibly: you’ll be tempted to throw everything into a dumpster and send it all away and out of site.
-But if you can organize damaged goods into piles and take what you can to recycling centres, you will help alleviate the pressure on your local landfill site.
-Go to your city or town’s waste management website to find out where to recycle old paints, stains, adhesives and other toxic liquids, any damaged electronics from cell phones to TVs and computers, furniture, and even drywall.
+But if you can organize damaged goods into piles and take what you can to local recycling centers in Charlotte, and Mecklenburg County - you will help alleviate the pressure on your local landfill site.
+Go to the City of Charlotte Waste Management website to find out where to recycle old paints, stains, adhesives and other toxic liquids, any damaged electronics from cell phones to TVs and computers, furniture, and even drywall.